Spring Indoor Track & Field Meet

 - Relays: Only one (1) team per school will score.

-NLAA Open and Masters - Team scores will be kept but no team awards will be presented.
+NLAA Open - Team scores will be kept but no team awards will be presented.

 Events & Competition Categories

 The school competition categories are based on grade, not age.